-Dariush Gholamia*, Seyed Hossein khaleghinezhadb
+Dariush Gholamia,*, Seyed Hossein khaleghinezhadb

 Abstract

 Depression is one of the acute neurological disorders that affects many people in Iran and around the world every year.
 The level of activity of the monoamine oxidase A enzyme plays a role in the development of depression-related disorders, including various psychological abnormalities.
 This study evaluated several ligands susceptible to inhibiting the monoamine oxidase A. First, these enzyme ligands were selected, and their three-dimensional structures were prepared from the PubChem structural database.
 Also, the three-dimensional structure of the monoamine oxidase A was prepared from the PDB protein database.
 Then, the molecular docking process was performed after preparing the ligand and the receptor to examine their interaction.
 The results of this study showed that these derivatives exert various effects in inhibiting the monoamine oxidase A by their structural characteristics.
 Therefore, from the study of the changes in the desired chemical structure among the investigated derivatives, dextroamphetamine (L5) is introduced as one of the most important selegiline derivatives in inhibiting monoamine oxidase A.